-In the episode of The Batman called "Q&A", the villain is re-enacting a game show he lost at years before with the people who were hosting the game being forced to play it, with death the penalty for losing.
-Right after he tells them the rules of the game, he says "At this point in the show we would usually break for a word from our sponsor... don't you wish."
+In the episode of The Batman called "Q&A", the villain is re-enacting a game show at which he lost years before, with the people who were hosting the game being forced to play it, with death the penalty for losing.
+Right after he tells them the rules of the game, he says, "At this point in the show we would usually break for a word from our sponsor... don't you wish."
 Cut to real-life commercial.

 In an episode of Archer, the following dialog is spoken after Archer pulls out a grenade after a threesome:

 Lana: Where'd you get a grenade?
 Archer: Hangin' from the lampshade!
 Lana: Wait, what?

 And in an earlier episode:

 Archer: God, I said the cap slips off the poison pen for no reason, didn't I?!
 Cyril: I know, I know, but I just assumed that if anything bad happened it—it would've been— Archer: No, do not say the Chekhov gun, Cyril!
 THAT, sir, is a facile argument!
 Wodehouse: Also woefully esoteric.